Brett McBride — The Evolution Of A Shark Man

 McBride has been in front of the camera for 15 years now, first on ESPN2's "Offshore Adventures", then a progression of shows ("Ocean Hunters", "Shark Hunters", "Shark Men") leading to "Shark Wranglers" (on the History Channel), which documents the voyages of their boat.

-He's sailed 42,000 miles over the past five years and become the first man to circumnavigate the Americas solo
+He's sailed 42,000 miles and became the first man to circumnavigate the Americas solo

 For these ten boaters, firing up the engines and casting off is something they do every day

 To read other true stories of how a childhood boating or fishing passion evolved into a full time career see: